-Probation Period in Ontario: What Employees Need to Know
+Probation Period Ontario: What Employees Need to Know

-Without a probation clause in your contract, you are not on probation and you’re entitled to full severance pay if you’re let go, even during your first few weeks.
+Without a probation clause in your contract, you are not on probation and you’re entitled to full severance pay in Ontario if you’re let go — even during your first few weeks.

 No. Ontario does not have an automatic probation period.
 Employers can only rely on a probation period if your written contract includes one.
 If it doesn’t, you’re entitled to full severance pay – even if you’ve only been employed for a few days.

-- 3 month probation period: Most common length
+- 3 month – Most common and aligns with ESA severance exemption

-- 6 month probation period: Legal only if the employee is given notice or severance pay after 3 months
+- 6 months – Legal only if severance is provided after 3 months

-What Are Your Rights During a 3-Month Probation Period?
+What Are My Rights During the 3-month Probation Period?

 - Employers don’t need to give notice or termination pay if the employment ends within the first 3 months – but only if there’s a valid probation clause.